RAK7391 WisGate Connect Datasheet

 Fan Connector

-This connector supports standard fans with a PWM drive and tacho output.
-An EMC2301 driver controls the fan via I2C.
-It is compatible with 5 V and 12 V fans, using an optional jumper cap.
+This connector supports standard fans with PWM drive and tachometer output.
+The fan is controlled via I2C using an EMC2301 driver.
+It is compatible with both 5 V and 12 V fans, selectable through an optional jumper cap.

 If you only have a 2-wire fan, you can also use it by connecting it to the 5 V-GND connectors.